Archomeda/lots-raid-information/spirit-vale/vale-guardian/builds/power-dps-herald.md

 - Precision

 ## Change history
+13 February 2016 *(Archomeda)*:
+: - Changed Cruel Repercussion to Fierce Infusion in the first major slot in the Invocation trait line

 25 January 2016 *(Archomeda)*:
 : - Added Plate of Truffle Steak as food
 - Removed the Superior Rune of Strength as Heralds and Berserkers give enough might (the extra might duration is wasted anyway)